SunMoon0221/RV_App_MATLAB/README.md

 **INSTALLATION**

-Click on the blue "Code" button and download the Zip filer option on the bottom.
+Click on the green "Code" button and download the Zip filer option on the bottom.
 After you open the folder corresponding to your system (Mac or Windows), please extract the files from the Zip file.
 Navigate to package folder to download the application with MyAppInstaller.
 Also, you can use the application with the name "SingleBeatAnalysisApp20250530" wihtin the build file after the download.